-Saginaw’s Avista Nursing & Rehab informed us that only direct relatives of an end of life patient (e.g. the patient’s spouse, siblings, children, or the spouses of their children.
+Saginaw’s Avista Nursing & Rehab informed us that only direct relatives of an end of life patient (e.g. the patient’s spouse, siblings, children, or the spouses of their children were allowed to enter.
 Additionally, only one person could visit at a time.
 There is a fundamental problem with that.

 Health facilities have no right to determine which relationships are of most value to someone who is dying.